Structuring Umbrella Credit Facilities in Fund Finance

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will discuss the structuring of credit facilities comprised of multiple funds having similar sponsorship but different borrowing bases.
+This CLE course will discuss the structuring of credit facilities comprised of multiple funds having similar sponsorship but different borrowing bases.
 The panel will discuss how the fund group concept should be documented to provide a single credit facility with distinct covenants, reps and warranties, and events of default applicable to each borrowing base.

 - Umbrella facilities: multiple borrower bases and the fund group concept

 - Advantages and disadvantages of the umbrella structure

 - Multiple borrowers with a shared borrower base

 - Multiple funds with common investor(s) but each with a different borrower base